freewayprojects/linux-server-initial-setup-guide/README.md

 * The hostname, domain and DNS should be set up so that the server has its FQDN available via DNS.
 This may just be available on a LAN.
 * If necessary the reverse IP should be set up as certain services need to have the reverse IP working correctly.

-Basically, the administrator should be able to login to the server over SSH to carry out the intial setup.
+Basically, the administrator should be able to login to the server over SSH to carry out this intial setup.
 This is normally the point at which a hardware server has been put into a rack or located at its permanent location - or when a VM has been built and is available over a network.

 # Setup steps